 It also covers print materials such as metal, thermoplastics, and ceramic.
-3D Systems is expanding its portfolio of systems that enable customers to print high-quality and functional parts for direct use to further accelerate and capitalize on this growth.
+3D Systems is expanding its portfolio of systems that enable customers to print high-quality and functional parts for direct use to accelerate further and capitalize on this growth.

 We announced the new ProJet™ MJP 2500 Series of materials jetting 3D printers.
 This system makes it faster and easier for customers to print high-quality parts in plastics, metals, and glass.
-The development of 3D printing in consumer markets and adopting of high-speed printing technologies will further support growth.
+The development of 3D Printing in consumer markets and adopting of high-speed printing technologies will further support growth.
 Further action will be spurred by developing advanced materials for additive manufacturing and new desktop systems.

-A new report from BCC Research, “3D Printing and 3D Printing Services: Technologies and Global Markets,” offers a comprehensive overview of the technologies and applications related to 3D printing and 3D printing services.
-Besides the business, commercial, and consumer aspects, 3D printing has a massive impact on design, as discussed in this post from last year.
+A new report from BCC Research, “3D Printing and 3D Printing Services: Technologies and Global Markets,” offers a comprehensive overview of the technologies and applications related to 3D Printing and 3D printing services.
+Besides the business, commercial, and consumer aspects, 3D Printing has a massive impact on design, as discussed in this post from last year.
 Learn more

 “The emerging era of digital manufacturing is not just about faster services.
 It’s about a new way of thinking about designing, developing, and delivering products and services.
 Designers and engineers need to focus on the product, manufacturing engineers on the process, and I.T. on how to deliver value as quickly as possible.
 Digital manufacturing demands a new collaboration between manufacturers, designers, and engineers.”